maanasharma5/mensetmaanas/_posts/2022-09-09-what-is-mens-et-maanas.md

 ---
-title: "what is mens et maanas"
+title: "what is mens et maanas?"
 date: 2022-09-09
 categories:
   - blog